patchbae/jekyll-now/_posts/Big LEDs/2019-05-08-Stairwell_Design.md

 ![Rough Sketch]({{ site.url }}/images/BIGLEDs_Stairs.png)

+The three main colors (red, cyan, purple) will slowly fade from the top of the stairs to the bottom.

 A break beam sensor will be placed a few steps before each archway.
-An Arduino Uno will be used as the microcontroller and will send data to the main control computer.
-When the beam is broken, the subsequent archway will turn from its resting color to white, with a center-out animation.
+When the beam is broken, the subsequent archway will turn from its current color to white, with a center-out animation.
+An Arduino Uno will be used as a microcontroller and will send data to the control computer.

 ![Plan View]({{ site.url }}/images/BIGLEDs_Plan_View.png){width=80%}